 COMPENSATION If selected to participate, actors will receive a modest honorarium.

 For more information, please contact Director of Education, Brian McDonald at 805.965.5400 Ext.
 541 or via email at email@example.com.

 Students who complete the Young Playwright Festival program will receive multiple and varied opportunities to develop their creativity and gain artistic skills.
-Phase One includes 3 hours a week of classroom instruction focusing on the fundamentals of playwriting, the evolution of playwriting in American theater and essential principles of drama.
-Students will engage in writing exercises, theater games and creative exploration.
-At the completion of this first phase students will have completed a rough draft of a 10-minute play.
+Phase One includes 2 hours a week of classroom instruction focusing on the fundamentals of playwriting, the evolution of playwriting in American theater, and essential principles of drama.
+Students will engage in writing exercises, theater games, and creative exploration.
+At the completion of this first phase, students will have completed a rough draft of a 10-minute play.
 Phase Two provides one-on-one guidance from a professional playwright to help students during the revision process.
 Phase Three gives students the opportunity to collaborate with a professional theater director to cast and produce staged readings of the plays for the public.
-After each play is performed the playwright participates in an on-stage Q&A session with audience.
+After each play is performed the playwright participates in an on-stage Q&A session with the audience.